thashiznit2003/AutoEncoder/linux-video-encoder/README.md

 Current release notes live in `CHANGELOG.md`.
 The UI header shows the running version pulled from `src/version.py`.
 Third-party notices are documented in `THIRD_PARTY_NOTICES.md`.
+This application was entirely Vibe-Coded with ChatGPT Codex.

 ## Installation